Build Web Traffic With User Generated Content

 The Bottom Line

 User generated content is effective because it gets people involved with your brand.
-When they participate, they are more likely to have a vested interest in the outcome.
+As they participate, they become more vested in the outcome.
 When they share their experiences in their own words, it gives your marketing a level of authenticity which will resonate with other prospective customers.

 Here’s your chance to create some user generated content of your own.
-Share a comment or link below.
+Share a comment with your thoughts on user generated content with me on Twitter @lorraineball